What is Giving Compass?

 Here are three alternative gift suggestions:

 Disaster recovery efforts still need help.
 Hurricane season may officially be over, but people continue to struggle in the Caribbean, Texas, and Florida.
-According to StatusPR, a government website that tracks the status of infrastructure, water and electricity in Puerto Rico, only 64 percent of the island currently has power nearly three months later.
 In Houston and surrounding areas, the Federal Emergency Management Agency (FEMA) has received more than 890,000 individual assistance applications as of Dec.
 6 and there are still 13,000 households of displaced survivors living in temporary housing or hotels.
-Additionally, there were 250 wildfires that incinerated 245,000 acres in Northern California this October.
+Additionally, there were 250 wildfires that incinerated 245,00 acres in Northern California this October.
 More recently, the wildfires in Southern California have decimated over 230,000 acres and it is only 15 percent contained as of Dec.
 11. Recovery efforts for the affected families, businesses and local communities are going to be long-term and in need of continued support.

 The Center for Disaster Philanthropy is an expansive resource with comprehensive information related to worldwide disaster recovery efforts.
 The organization provides frequent status updates in addition to issue funds where donors may directly donate to hurricane recovery efforts or other global disasters.